-ISC provides independent, high quality control engineering consultancy and R & D services to the automotive industry.
+ISC provides independent, high quality control engineering consultancy and R & D services to the automotive industry, typically in powertrain control.

 ISC specialises in:

 Optimal control solutions can range from simple classical feedback/feedforward to advanced control, such as model-based methods like MPC.
 In all cases, simplicity remains a key objective in our solutions, providing performance criteria can be met.